mjmenger/ansible-bigip-as3-mr-setup/README.md

 ./install-ubuntu-dependencies.sh
 ```

 **Note**: Some of the modules referenced in this demonstration are currently in preview release.
-Consequently, a pre-release version of ansible will be installed by the dependencies script.
+Consequently, a pre-release version of ansible will be installed by the dependencies script. (<-- this is a real good reason for using the docker container mentioned above)